krusipo/Plain-Text-2-PDF-tmbundle/README.md

 ## Installation

-When dependencies (see below) are met. // write shell install script.
+When dependencies (see below) are met, you have two option to install the bundle, I would prefer the first one install with git from the command line.

    * Install from git
-   // Instructions here
+        $ mkdir -p ~/Library/Application\ Support/TextMate/Bundles
+        $ cd ~/Library/Application\ Support/TextMate/Bundles
+        $ git clone

    * Install without git
    // Instructions here